 At each sampling point, count and record the number of living seedlings of both conifer and broadleaves within a 5.6 metre radius (0.01 hectare) sample plot.
 Note the main conifer or broadleaf species in each plot.
-Using a ruler, estimate and record the height (in centimetres, to the nearest 10cm) of the 3 conifer and 3 broadleaf seedlings closest to the centre of each plot.
-Where there are fewer than 3 conifer or 3 broadleaf seedlings, the heights of all should be measured.
+Using a ruler, estimate and record the height (in centimetres, to the nearest 10cm) of the three conifer and three broadleaf seedlings closest to the centre of each plot.
+Where there are fewer than three conifer or three broadleaf seedlings, you should measure the heights of all.